2020 has certainly been a year to remember. Here are the global business trends I've noticed occurring around me.

 2020 has already proven itself to be a challenging and, in many ways, unpredictable year.
 Many businesses are not fans of unpredictability at the best of times.
 It hampers the ability to plan ahead, develop proper contingencies, and give the public a sense of surety about where you are and where you're headed.
 We unfortunately face a similar situation as individuals in our personal lives.
 I've noticed a number of trends, and even positive developments, in the businesses around me while all the chaos has been unfolding.
 I'll add them here as time goes by.

 Focusing on what really matters.
 In the context of economic pressures, I've seen a number of companies really hone in on products or services they think are the best amongst their offerings, and focus on selling those over others in an attempt to really distinguish themselves from competitors.
 This is even more of an important exercise when facing cash-strapped consumers and a volatile economic situation.
 Now is not the time for experimentation for customers (unless it's experimenting with a cheaper alternative), so companies are putting their best feet forward in terms of demonstrating why continuing to do business with them during these tough times should still make sense.
 The result of that may be that some underperforming items get canned.
-Altnernatively, new product or service ideas may emerge that better serve the needs of 2020 consumers.
+Alternatively, new product or service ideas may emerge that better serve the needs of 2020 consumers.
 This really is a year of change and renewal.

 A new remote, digital approach.
 It's been impressive watching companies around me transition to providing everything from customer care to sales to after-sales support online, compared to an almost entirely in-person approach in 2019.
 The rate at which some businesses have been able to adapt to selling products and offering services remotely has been truly impressive.
 Of course, this can be more of a challenge for smaller businesses that don't have the requisite capital.
 Just as banking moved online all on its own, now other sectors are reshaping the way they interact with consumers, using a digital-first approach and if not an entirely remote model, then a hybrid one.
 It will be interesting to see whether this continues in these industries once things calm down in the years to come, or whether they'll prefer their newfound approaches to doing business.
 We really are privileged that we're experiencing the pandemic during a time when so many things are already available through mobile apps.
 Everything from ordering groceries to hailing a cab to buying mobile data and doing banking are all already available at the touch of a button.
 Surely this convenience will only grow in time, and I wonder what the next big mobile hit will be.